ccie18643/PyTCP/README.md

  - TCP protocol - *TCP SYN/FIN packet retransmission*
  - TCP sockets - *full support, stack's 'end user' API similar to Berkeley sockets*

-#### To do:
+#### To be implemented:

- - [ ] ICMPv6 - *MLDv2 support is quite a mess now, need to finish it*
+ - [ ] ICMPv6 - *MLDv2 support is quite a mess now.
+Need to finish it.*
- - [ ] Testing - *need to refactor packet flow tests (tests/packet_flow_*.py) to use the same format and dir as FPA tests based on test_frames*
+ - [ ] Testing - *Need to refactor packet flow tests (tests/packet_flow_*.py) to use the same format and dir as FPA tests based on test_frames.*
- - [ ] Testing - *Create FPA unit tests for MLDv2 Report (len, str, assemble)*
+ - [ ] Testing - *Create FPA unit tests for MLDv2 Report (len, str, assemble).*
- - [ ] Ip4 - *Reimplement packet defragmentation to store whole packets in flow db instead of making copies of IP header and data*
+ - [ ] IPv4 - *Reimplement packet defragmentation to store whole packets in flow DB instead of making copies of the IP header and data.*
- - [ ] Stack - *Implement RAW socket support - to be used by 'user space' ping client*
+ - [ ] Stack - *Implement RAW socket support - to be used by example, ICMP-Echo client.*
- - [ ] Code - *Unit testing for libraries and modules (based on Facebook's Testslide library)*
+ - [ ] Code - *Unit testing for remaining libraries and modules (based on Facebook's Testslide library).*
- - [ ] Code - *Rewrite DHCPv4 protocol support to use standard fpa/fpp approach instead of legacy*
+ - [ ] Code - *Rewrite DHCPv4 protocol support to use standard FPA/FPP approach instead of legacy code.*
- - [ ] Stack - *get back to implementing stack debugging console so certain information about stack components can be displayed on demand by sending commands. eg 'show icmpv6 nd cache', 'show ipv6 route', etc... it should also let run interactive commands like ping or stack's udp/tcp echo clients*
+ - [ ] Stack - *Get back to implementing the stack debugging console so certain information about stack components can be displayed on demand by sending commands. e.g., 'show icmpv6 nd cache', 'show ipv6 route', etc... it should also let you run interactive commands like ping or stack's UDP/TCP echo clients.*
- - [ ] QUIC protocol - *research and plan for the implementation, this depends on ability to create lab environment for it*
+ - [ ] QUIC protocol - *Research and plan for the implementation.
+This depends on the ability to create a lab environment for it.*
- - [ ] IPv6 protocol - *redesign the RA PI option handling and ND prefix auto configuration to properly use A nad L flags, some research also needed on case when different than /64 prefix is being advertised*
+ - [ ] IPv6 protocol - *Redesign the RA PI option handling and ND prefix auto-configuration to use A and L flags properly.
+Some research is also needed when a different than /64 prefix is advertised.*
- - [ ] IPv6 protocol - *implement optional headers*
+ - [ ] IPv6 protocol - *Implement remaining extension headers.*
- - [ ] IPv6 protocol - *validate and possibly re-implements certain IPv6 mechanisms/processes according to RFC rules*
+ - [ ] IPv6 protocol - *Validate and possibly reimplement certain IPv6 mechanisms/processes according to RFC rules.*
- - [ ] IPv6 protocol - *research and possibly implement support for certain optional IPv6 headers*
- - [ ] IPv6 protocol - *investigate Hop-by-Hop Options header and its relation to MLD2 Report message, implement if needed for MLD2 to work properly*
+ - [ ] IPv6 protocol - *Investigate Hop-by-Hop Options header and its relation to MLD2 Report message, implement if needed for MLD2 to work properly.*
- - [ ] ICMPv6 protocol - *validate and possibly re-implements certain IPv6 mechanisms/processes according to RFC rules*
- - [ ] ICMPv6 protocol - *implement ND Redirect message*
+ - [ ] ICMPv6 protocol - *Implement ND Redirect message.*
- - [ ] ICMPv6 protocol - *Multicast Listener Discovery v2 (MLDv2) full implementation <-- it may be required by stack to respond to MLD queries*
+ - [ ] ICMPv6 protocol - *Multicast Listener Discovery v2 (MLDv2) full implementation <-- it may be required by stack to respond to MLD queries.*
- - [ ] TCP protocol - *ongoing effort of improving code and bug fixing while simulating more advanced traffic scenarios*
- - [ ] TCP protocol - *proper handling on RST packets in various states, need to do research on this*
+ - [ ] TCP protocol - *Proper handling of RST packets in various states.
+Need to research this.
+There is a bug report submitted on that.*
- - [ ] TCP protocol - *need to rework the CLOSE syscall mechanism so FIN flag can be set on last data packet instead of being carried in separate one*
+ - [ ] TCP protocol - *Need to rework the CLOSE syscall mechanism so the FIN flag can be set on the last data packet instead of being carried in separate one.*
- - [ ] TCP protocol - *ACK packet retransmission in case we got FIN retransmission in TIME_WAIT state <-- need to investigate this*
+ - [ ] TCP protocol - *ACK packet retransmission in case we got FIN retransmission in TIME_WAIT state.
+Need to investigate this.*
- - [ ] TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbersi <-- need to investigate this*
+ - [ ] TCP protocol - *implement proper response to packets containing old SEQ and/or ACK numbers.
+Need to investigate this.*
- - [ ] ICMP protocols - *need to come up with some sort of "icmp socket" mechanism so ping client can bind to particular ICMP echo-reply stream*
  - [ ] IPv6/IPv4 protocols - *proper routing mechanism, route tables, etc...*
  - [ ] IPv6/IPv4 protocols - *ability of stack to act as a router*
  - [ ] ARP cache - *implement proper FSM*
  - [ ] ICMPv6 ND cache - *implement proper FSM*
- - [x] Logging - *Replace loguru with homegrown logger to improve performance and flexibility*
+ - [x] Logging - *Replace Loguru with a homegrown logger to improve performance and flexibility.*
+ - [x] Stack - *Convert the PyTCP stack to a library so it can be easily imported by external applications.*
- - [x] Stack - *Packet flow counters to help gathering packet statistics and to let packet flow tracing for unit testing*
+ - [x] Stack - *Packet flow counters to help gather packet statistics and let packet flow trace for unit testing.*
- - [x] Stack - *Implement feedback mechanism for TX path so packet sending failures can be communicated to sockets*
+ - [x] Stack - *Implement feedback mechanism for TX path so packet sending failures can be communicated to sockets.*
- - [x] IPv6 protocol - *ability to route traffic to external destinations via default gateway*
+ - [x] IPv6 protocol - *Ability to route traffic to external destinations via default gateway.*
- - [x] TCP protocol - *ensure that event communication from TCP session to socket works properly (eg. connection reset by peer)*
+ - [x] TCP protocol - *Ensure that event communication from TCP session to socket works properly (e.g., connection reset by peer).*
- - [x] IPv4 protocol - *improvements in IP defragmentation mechanism are needed, out of order fragment handling, purging of orphaned fragments*
+ - [x] IPv4 protocol - *Improvement of the IP defragmentation mechanism is needed, out of order fragment handling and purging of orphaned fragments.*
- - [x] UDP protocol - *need UDP echo client and mechanism to report receiving ICMP Port Unreachable message to UDP socket*
+ - [x] UDP protocol - *Need UDP Echo client and mechanism to report receiving ICMP Port Unreachable message to UDP socket.*
- - [x] UDP sockets - *overhaul is needed to make 'end user' interface match Berkeley sockets more closely so 3rd party aps can use it without porting*
+ - [x] UDP sockets - *Overhaul is needed to make the 'end user' interface match Berkeley sockets more closely so 3rd party applications can use it without porting.*
- - [x] TCP sockets - *overhaul is needed to make 'end user' interface match Berkeley sockets more closely so 3rd party aps can use it without porting*
+ - [x] TCP sockets - *Overhaul is needed to make the 'end user' interface match Berkeley sockets more closely so 3rd party applications can use it without porting.*

 ### Examples:

-#### Couple ping packets and two monkeys delivered via TCP over IPv6 protocol
+#### Several ping packets and two monkeys were delivered via TCP over the IPv6 protocol.

 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/malpi_00.png)
 ![Sample PyTCP log output](https://github.com/ccie18643/PyTCP/blob/master/docs/images/malpi_01.png)